Julio Urías: Pitching style

 Urías' primary pitch is a fastball with a typical velocity between 90 and 95 miles per hour, peaking at 97.
 He also throws a low-80s changeup, curveball, and slider.
 His curveball initially had primarily horizontal movement, resembling a slurve.
 During the 2016 season, he altered his grip to add vertical movement.
 He began using the slider in 2015.
 Urías is also known for his pickoff move, leading the major leagues in his rookie season with six pickoffs.

 Personal life

 Urías underwent three surgeries on his left eye during his youth to remove a benign mass.
 As a result, his left eye is nearly closed, but he is able to see through it.
 When asked about his eye condition, Urías, a devout Roman Catholic, said, "That's how God works.
 He gave me a bad left eye but a good left arm."
 On May 19, 2015, he had elective surgery to correct the condition.

+Domestic violence arrests

 In May 2019, Urías was arrested for domestic battery.
-Los Angeles City Attorney Mike Feuer, deferred prosecution on the condition that Urías participate in a hearing, not commit acts of violence against anyone, and complete a 52-week domestic violence counseling program in person.
+Los Angeles City Attorney Mike Feuer deferred prosecution on the condition that Urías participate in a hearing, not commit acts of violence against anyone, and complete a 52-week domestic violence counseling program in person.